tlienart/layout-tester/workflow/folder-structure.md

 ### Layout files

-The `_layout/` folder will usually contain a `head.html` and `foot.html` which are placed respectively at the top and bottom of each generated HTML page (cf. the [page structure](/workflow/getting_started/#page_structure) diagram).
+The `_layout/` folder will usually contain a `head.html` and `foot.html` which are placed respectively at the top and bottom of each generated HTML page.
+Alternatively, a `skeleton.html` file can be given (cf. the [page structure](/workflow/getting_started/#page_structure) diagram).

-These files are where you should indicate the base layout of your pages, and, for instance, where you might indicate what CSS or JS to load on pages.
+These files are where you should indicate the base layout of your pages, and, for instance, where you can indicate what CSS or JS to load on pages.
 See [how to adapt a layout](/workflow/adapting_layout/) for more details on how to specify these files if you want to write your own layout.

-It is often convenient to split the layout of your site into components, and each of these components may have its own layout file to complement the "head" and "foot" files.
+It is often convenient to split the layout of your site into components, where each of these components may have its own layout file to complement the "head" and "foot" files.
 For instance you might define a menu in a file `menu.html` and refer to it in the `head.html` using `{{insert menu.html}}`.